Oli-Le-Maire/bank-challenge/README.md

   1) go into IRB from the project root file
   2) require the file by typing into the command line, require './lib/bank.rb'
   3) instantiate a new object of bank by typing in bank = Bank.new
-  4) enter the amount of money you wish to deposit (for example, 750) by typing in bank.amount_deposited(750)
+  4) enter the amount of money you wish to deposit (for example, 750) by typing in bank.amount_deposited(750).
+Note that the amount entered has to be an integer.

 Story 2.
 As a user,